JiaziChen111/Ch_Synthetic/README.md

 ```

 #### Usual Work Cycle
-To see what's different between GitHub (in the cloud) and your local machine, you can use:
+To see what's different in your local machine with respect to the version in GitHub (in the cloud), you can use:
 ```bash
 $ git status
 ```
+- When your local version is not ahead to that in GitHub, the terminal will display `Your branch is up to date with 'origin/<parent>', nothing to commit, working tree clean`.
+However, this does not tell you whether the remote version is ahead of your local version.
+That is why it is recommended to always pull before pushing.

 To include new (i.e. untracked) or update modified (i.e. not staged) files to the **staging area** (from which changes will be recorded later), use:
 ```bash